Azure/azure-sdk/docs/rust/introduction.md

 [workspace.lints.clippy]
 ```

-{% requirement/MUST id="rust-linting-inherit" %} inherit linting rules from the workspace in each member crate e.g., :
+{% include requirement/MUST id="rust-linting-inherit" %} inherit linting rules from the workspace in each member crate e.g., :

 ```toml
 [lints]
 workspace = true
 ```

-{% requirement/MAY id="rust-linting-source" %} define source-specific lint rules in `.rs` source files if they can't be mitigated.
+{% include requirement/MAY id="rust-linting-source" %} define source-specific lint rules in `.rs` source files if they can't be mitigated.

-{% requirement/SHOULDNOT id="rust-linting-crate" %} define crate-specific lint rules in `Cargo.toml` files since these will apply to all source and should not be so pervasive.
+{% include requirement/SHOULDNOT id="rust-linting-crate" %} define crate-specific lint rules in `Cargo.toml` files since these will apply to all source and should not be so pervasive.

 ### Documentation Comments {#rust-documentation}